 Here's what this process looks like on a step-by-step basis:

-- Open Google Search on your phone.
+1. Open the Google app or Google Search on your phone.

-Tap the View in 3D button.
+3. Scroll down and tap the View in 3D button.

 This page allows you to view the 3D object with the full ability to resize and move it.
 If you tap the View in your space button, you can even view it right in your home using augmented reality (we'll dive more into that later on).

-How do you use Google's 3D Animals and Objects in Object View?
+How do you use Google's 3D animals and objects in Object View?

-When you first open a 3D Animal/Object, you'll see an animated 3D animal against a white background in Object view.
+When you first open a 3D animal or object, you'll see an animated 3D animal against a white background in Object view.
 You can slide your finger on the animal to have it move up and down, side to side, and rotate a full 360 degrees so you can analyze every inch, from the backside to the underside.
 Zoom in by sliding your fingers out and zoom out by pinching them together.

 You can tap the share icon near the bottom-right of your phone to share the 3D object through your preferred app, whether it be Twitter, Instagram, or as a regular text.
-When you do this, Google generates a link that goes right to the 3D item so people can just tap on it and instantly see said object.
+When you do this, Google generates a link that goes right to the 3D item so people can just tap on it and instantly see the said object.

-How do you use Google's 3D Animals and Objects in AR?
+How do you use Google's 3D animals and objects in AR?

 In the AR view, move your phone around the room to map and process your surroundings.
 The animal will soon pop up, blended in with your environment.
-This might take a few tries, so be patient.
+It might take a few tries, so be patient.
 Once it works, the animal will appear on your floor, perched atop a shelf, on your computer desk, or wherever you want to place it.

-- Tap Give access.
+2. Tap Give access.

-Tap Allow all the time.
+3. Tap Allow all the time.

-- Tap Allow.
+4. Tap Allow.

-- Your 3D animal/object will appear before your eyes.
+5. Your 3D animal/object will appear before your eyes.

-Move around with your phone to look at it from different angles.
+6. Move around with your phone to look at it from different angles.

 If you hold the phone still, the animals will do things on their own, too (like wag a tail, hop, or sniff).
-The tiger, for example, will open its mouth to roar and the snake will inspect its surroundings.
+The tiger, for example, will open its mouth to roar, and the snake will inspect its surroundings.

 In this AR mode, you can also resize an animal/object by pinching and zooming on it.
 It'll be set at 100% by default to give you an idea of what it looks like in real life, but it can be fun to mess with the different sizes.
-Additionally, if you want to move a 3D animal/object to a different part of the room, place on finger on the animal and drag it to where you want it.
+Additionally, if you want to move a 3D animal/object to a different part of the room, place one finger on the animal and drag it to where you want it.

 What is object blending and how do you use it?

-What kind of phone do you need to see Google's 3D Animals and Objects?
+What kind of phone do you need to see Google's 3D animals and objects?

 For Android, it must be an Android device or tablet with Android 7.0 or higher with the Google Play Store pre-installed.